hashicorp/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 * `location` - The Azure Region in which the managed Kubernetes Cluster exists.

+* `disk_encryption_set` - The id of the disk encruption set used for the nodes and volumes (only present if disk encryption enabled), See:[Documentation](https://docs.microsoft.com/en-us/azure/aks/azure-disk-customer-managed-keys)

 * `linux_profile` - A `linux_profile` block as documented below.

 * `windows_profile` - A `windows_profile` block as documented below.